Psychedelic/dab-docs/docs/nft-list/getting-started.md

 Here, you would need to pass:

 - `principal`: a str of the user's Principal ID you want to check for owned NFTs.

-- `canisterID`: the collection's canisterId to instantiate the actor.
-- `standard`: a str with the name of the NFT standard to instantiate the actor.
+> (See that in the variable NFTActor, we are instantiating the NFT actor object, passing a canisterID for the collection we want to interact with, an agent, and the name of the standard as a str).

 ```js